-As guests explored the grounds, finding photos attached to a tree, they were reminded to use the hashtag #LeeandLuluSayIDO.
+As guests explored the Pennsylvania countryside grounds, they found a unique décor feature—photos attached to a tree, which reminded them to use the hashtag #LeeandLuluSayIDO.
 The incredibly well-stocked bars were meticulously set up to complement the outdoorsy yet elegant vibe of this cocktail hour space.

 Transitioning to an Unforgettable Reception Space

-At 5:30pm, J. Scott Catering’s staff invited guests to the 4,000-square-foot outdoor reception tent, where an escort card champagne cart helped them get situated in the party space.
-The fantastic white flowers and balloons, greenery and personalized wooden decorations added stellar accents to the white reception tent decked out with market lighting.
+At 5:30pm, J. Scott Catering’s staff invited guests to the 4,000-square-foot outdoor reception tent, where an escort card champagne cart helped them get situated in the party space with a little bubbly.
+The whimsical white floral, balloons, greenery, and personalized wooden decorations added stellar accents to the whimsical reception tent that was decked out with romantic market lighting.

 Seated at dining tables decorated with spun peach linens and beautiful flower centerpieces by Fresh Designs, guests were ready for the introduction and first dance that preceded the welcome speech by Lucia’s father.

 A Delightful Dinner Service

 After enjoying a fresh baby green salad with cranberry, crumbled feta, toasted almonds and citrus vinaigrette served with Baker Street dinner rolls with whipped butter, guests were eager for the next three speeches and traditional dances to begin!